.st0{fill:#FFFFFF;}

 In order to apply for your F-1 Post Completion OPT, you will need to obtain an updated Form I-20 from your university’s international office.
 This OPT Form I-20 is the most crucial document in your OPT application.

 The process of getting this OPT Form I-20 might vary slightly across US universities.
-But typically you will need to have your OPT application reviewed by a staff of your university’s international office called a Designated School Official (DSO).
-The documents reviewed in this step include:
+Typically, you will need to have your OPT application reviewed by a staff member of your university’s international office called a Designated School Official (DSO).
+The documents reviewed in this step include the following:

 Upon the successful review of your documents, your DSO will provide you with an updated Form I-20, endorsed on page 2 for Post Completion OPT with the start date you selected in Step #2.

-Ensure that you review your new Form I-20 carefully before signing it on page 1.
+Ensure you review your new Form I-20 carefully before signing it on page 1.

 Step 5a: Compiling and Mailing Application Packet to USCIS (Optional)

-USCIS must receive your OPT application packet within 30 days from your OPT Form I-20 issue date.
+USCIS must receive your OPT application packet within 30 days from the date of your OPT Form I-20 issue date.
 Otherwise, USCIS could deny your OPT application.

 Compiling Your Application Packet